 Down the Yukon to the Bering Sea

 2000 miles down the Yukon River with a kayak.
-This is our plan for 2015.
+This was our plan for 2015.
+And we made it.
 A blue sheet in English of our expedition to the Bering Sea.

 About us.
 Three months off and a trip of a lifetime: paddling on the Yukon River from near the source to the Bering Sea in Alaska.
 We are Philipp and Jan-Philipp from Heidelberg/Kassel in Germany and will undertake this expedition.
 Both of us are at the beginning of our thirties.
 And yes, we have a regular job… But what you may call a bold venture in the middle of nowhere is in fact our approach to discover nature and freedom in a way beyond comparison.
 This blog’s idea is to share this unique trip with you.PHOTO CREDITS: YUKON-BLOG.DE